marcomali/v2v-sandbox/README.md

 * Configure waf to build the new modules with "<ns3-folder>./waf configure --build-profile=optimized --enable-examples --enable-tests" (add here what you want to enable) - The usage of the optimized profile allows to speed up the simulation time.
 Sometimes it may happen that in build phase you have some "Warning threated as error".
 To remove that, configure the project using:
-`CXXFLAGS="-Wno-maybe-uninitialized" ./waf configure --build-profile=optimized --enable-examples --enable-tests --enable-sudo` and then build again.
+`CXXFLAGS="-Wno-maybe-uninitialized" ./waf configure --build-profile=optimized --enable-examples --enable-tests --enable-sudo`.

 * Build ns3:
 `./waf build`